 In reviewing his historical simulations Thagard reports that ECHO indicates that the criterion making the largest contribution historically to explanatory coherence in scientific revolutions is explanatory breadth – the preference for the theory that explains more evidence than its competitors.
 But he adds that the simplicity and analogy criteria are also historically operative although less important.
-He maintains that the aim of maximizing explanatory coherence with these criteria yields the “best explanation”.
+He maintains that the aim of maximizing explanatory coherence with these three criteria yields the “best explanation”.

 4.06 Contemporary Pragmatist Aim

 The successful outcome (and thus the aim) of basic-science research is explanations made by developing theories that satisfy critically empirical tests, which theories are thereby made scientific laws that can function in scientific explanations and test designs.

 The principles of contemporary realistic neopragmatism including its philosophy of language have evolved through the twentieth century beginning with the autobiographical writings of Heisenberg, one of the central participants in the historic development of quantum theory.
 This philosophy is summarized in Section 2.03 above in three central theses: (1) relativized semantics, (2) empirical underdetermination and (3) ontological relativity, which are not repeated here.

 For more about the philosophy of Heisenberg readers are referred to BOOK II and BOOK IV at the free web site www.philsci.com or in the e-book Twentieth-Century Philosophy of Science: A History, which is available at Internet booksellers through hyperlinks in the web site.